thepugster5/projects/clicker-v3/README.md

 A simple clicker game where you can collect, double, halve, and reset coins.

 ## Features
-- Coin counter
-- Reset button
-- Doubling/Halving logic
+- Dynamic Stat Displays
+- Special Menus (Settings, Statistics, Achievements)
+- Prestige + Currency (currently unused)
+- Toggleable Sound Effects
-- Alert messages
+- Light/Dark Mode

-- hi
+- And more...